S6C Update

 Last Day of Exams

-Year 12 History Trip to Chalke Valley History Festival
+Year 12 History Trip to Chalke History Festival

 Wednesday 25 June